Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Results

 \subsection{Single-shot Phase Recovery}

 Finally, we demonstrate a proof-of-concept experiment for reference-free pulse-to-pulse phase recovery.
-To capture spectral phase information at pulse rates, we employ dispersive Fourier transform (DFT) \cite{DFT}, a powerful technique that converts spectral content into measurable temporal signatures.
-In this method, a dispersion compensation fiber (70 ps/nm/km) introduces wavelength-dependent delays that map the spectral profile of each pulse into the time domain.
-The time-stretched pulses are then detected with a 33 Ghz high-speed photodiode in combination with a 110 GHz real-time oscilloscope (Fig. \ref{Figure 6}b).
+To capture spectral phase information at pulse rates, we employ dispersive Fourier transform (DFT) \cite{DFT}, a versatile technique that converts spectral content into measurable temporal traces.
+In this method, a dispersion compensation fiber (70\,ps/nm/km) introduces wavelength-dependent delays that map the spectral profile of each pulse into the time domain.
+The time-stretched pulses are then detected with a 33\,GHz high-speed photodiode in combination with a 110\,GHz real-time oscilloscope with 10\,bit analog channel precision (Fig. \ref{Figure 6}b).
 An example of recorded time traces is shown in Fig. \ref{Figure 6}a.

-We perform measurements at an 80 MHz repetition rate using 200 fs input pulses and 200 W pump power.
+We performed measurements at an 80 MHz repetition rate using 200 fs input pulses and 200 W pump power.
 From the recorded time traces, we successfully retrieved distributed spectral phase information and recovered MNIST images on a pulse-to-pulse basis.
 A single-shot recovery yields a signal-to-noise ratio (SNR) of 13 dB (Fig. \ref{Figure 6}c), establishing the viability of pulse-to-pulse phase extraction.
-While, averaging over ~200 independent shots yields a mean pixel-wise standard deviation of 1.51 mV, 2.47× lower than the spectral background noise floor (3.7 mV).
+Averaging over 200 independent shots yields a mean pixel-wise standard deviation of 1.51\,mV, which is 2.47$\times$ lower than the noise floor of the spectral background (3.7\,mV).
 Representative recovered images are shown in Fig. \ref{Figure 6}d.